javidjamae/ai-portfolio/README.md

 # Javid Jamae's AI Portfolio

-The following is a list of some of the AI projects that I've worked on, though it is not comprehensive.
-These include projects that are done in no-code / low-code tools, as well as custom models that I've built from scratch (mosty in Python).

 If you're interested in my non-AI (fullstack Javascript) work, scroll down to the way bottom.

 If you want to see my professional profile, check out [my LinkedIn](https://www.linkedin.com/in/jamae).